alexdrone/Render/getting_started.md

 Now that we have our component, we need a `ViewController` to manage its life-cycle.

-We use `UIComponentViewController`*, a specialised subclass of `UIViewController` for semplicity sake, but components can be virtually installed in any view hierarchy.
+We use `UIComponentViewController`, a specialised subclass of `UIViewController` for simplicity's sake, but components can be virtually installed in any view hierarchy.

 ```swift
 class SimpleCounterViewController: UIComponentViewController<SimpleCounterComponent> {